justincfeng/bhevapsolver/README.md

     > julia HWscript_DE.jl

 Alternatively, you can simply paste the contents of HWscript_DE.jl into the julia REPL (make sure julia is running in the "src/scripts/" directory).
+This script will generate plots (describing the evolution of the mass and charge) which may be found in the "plots" directory.